29 September, 2006

 AsiaPundit has been accused of having too much of a China focus since all co-pundits were sacked last year.
 This is a scurrilous accusation that we deny.
 Our analytics show that this site has a strong regular readership among Asian states outside of the Middle Kingdom.
 That would not be the case if this were solely a China-oriented site.

-However, we were alerted to some great news for our Chinese readership this morning – travel warnings have been issued for the Kingdom of Thailand.
+However, we were alerted to some great news for our Chinese readership this morning – for the Kingdom of Thailand.
 This will certainly lower airfares just ahead of China’s week-long Autumn Festival/National Day holiday.
 It may also free up seats as some of those who have already booked seats will certainly cancel.

 However, this isn’t all good news.
-As this photo from Austin Arensberg’s photostream shows there is still something incredibly unappealing on the streets of Bangkok.
+As from shows there is still something incredibly unappealing on the streets of Bangkok.

 Bangkoktank